testcraftsman/testpool/docs/source/quickstart.rst

 ------------

-In order for Testpool to manage VMs, Hypervisor information is registered with the Testpool along with a name of a single VM template.
+In order for Testpool to manage VMs, Hypervisor information is registered with Testpool along with a VM template.

 Create a VM on the KVM hypervisor called test.template and keep it shutdown.
 Now create a testpool profile given the IP address and name of the VM template.
 Since we're running on the hypervisor, the IP address is localhost.